shsagir/play-area-sync/docs/company.md

 ## Managing Companies

-We believe in graceful disclosure: Companies are virtually invisible and for all intends and purposes synonym to your Account - until you need them.
+Don't worry when this all sounds very complex at the beginning.
+We believe in graceful disclosure: Companies are virtually invisible and for all intends and purposes synonym to your Account when working alone - until you need them.

 ### Creating a Company